 Information Privacy

 Applicants’ demographic information, personal or family income levels, family degree attainment, and citizenship status are all retained electronically by the UW McNair Scholars program for the duration of the grant.
-The UW McNair Scholars program assures that all family income and student information we collect is kept secure and confidential using University of Washington-approved and maintained systems and never provided to any State or Federal agency other than the Department of Education.
+The UW McNair Scholars program assures that all family income and student information collected are kept secure and confidential using University of Washington-approved and maintained systems.
+This information is never provided to any State or Federal agency other than the Department of Education.